 Why not try something different?
 If you are on your way to the Makgadikgadi Pans in Botswana, make Planet Baobab near Gweta Town part of your itinerary.

 Woodlands Stop is just 300 km from Planet Boabab and very near the southern edge of the Makgadigadi pans if you would like to take a restful drive through Botswana and not rush.
-This lodge offers self-catering (self contained) accommodation and camping near Francistown.
-Cresta Lodge is our prefered hotel in Gaborone, the capital city of Botswana, if you are travelling up from the south to get to the Makgadikgadi.
+This lodge offers self-catering (self-contained) accommodation and camping near Francistown.
+Cresta Lodge is our preferred hotel in Gaborone, the capital city of Botswana, if you are travelling up from the south to get to the Makgadikgadi.
 It is about 8 hours drive to Planet Boabab.

 If you should decide to rather go north, Toro Lodge and the Chobe Game Reserve is 400 km from Planet Boabab.
 Alternatively, if your safari started in Maun you can make the next stop the Makgadigadi Pans and Planet Baobab, before visiting Chobe Game Reserve.
-Accommodation in the Chobe region includes Toro Lodge, Chobe Safari Lodge and Mowana Safari Lodge or if you prefer to stay in self-catering accommodation Senyati Safari Camp is a good option.
+Accommodation in the Chobe region includes The Big 5 Chobe (Toro) Lodge, Chobe Safari Lodge and Mowana Safari Lodge or if you prefer to stay in self-catering accommodation Senyati Safari Camp is a good option.

 Zimbawe is to the east of the Makgadigadi Pans and many destinations in this country are within easy reach of Planet Baobab.

 From Hwange it will take you only two hours to Victoria Falls.
-A'Zambezi River Lodgeis the only hotel on the banks of the Zambezi River and our prefered hotel at Victoria Falls.
+A'Zambezi River Lodge is the only hotel on the banks of the Zambezi River and our preferred hotel at Victoria Falls.
 From there you could head south and see more of Zimbabwe.

 Norma Jeane's Lakeview Resort is near the Great Zimbabwe Monument also known as the Zimbabwe Ruins.
 This lodge is known for its beautiful gardens and magnificent views over the lake.
 You can choose between self-catering accommodation and hotel rooms